 A far better way, suggested by Benjamin Graham, is to think of them as an ownership stake in an existing business.
 Papa Patel’s Motel is not publically traded on any stock exchange. if it were and you bought some of it, Now you and papa Patel are partners.”

-then the author gives the Six big advantages of Stocks to buy the existing business that traded on an exchange.
+then the author gives the Six big advantages of Stocks to buy the existing business that is traded on an exchange.

 the author says, ” There are six big advantages that the stock market offers versus the buying and selling of an entire business.